What To Bring

 If You are a Freshman Attending the 2-Day mid-May to mid-July Overnight Orientation Program:

-For the 2-Day Overnight you should also bring:
+For the 2-Day Overnight (May, June & July ONLY)you should also bring:

 - Pillow and twin bed sheets or a sleeping bag.
 (A sleeping bag works well.)
 You will be sleeping in an extra long bed.
 Linens are not provided for the 2-Day freshmen Orientation program.